Eothaun/DOTS-Playground/docs/content/posts/HowtofindDOTSpackageinformation.md

 categories=["dots","ecs","unity"]
 series = ["Unity's DOTS"]
 date= 2020-04-01T10:59:02+01:00
-description="This article will show you a overview of how you can find out more about Unity's DOTS (Data-Oriented Technology Stack), Burst, C# Job System internals.
+description="This article will show you an overview of how you can find out more about Unity's DOTS (Data-Oriented Technology Stack), Burst, C# Job System internals.
 This is very useful when the Documentation does not help you further.
-It is also a great source of inspiration for your own project."
+It is also a great source of inspiration for your project."

 +++